sinopiasaur/sinopiasaur.github.io/quick/buttonshy.md

 I feel this is an extremely personal determination each individual will eventually make.
 Some claim Naturo is easiest, some claim Agro, I don't think anyone claims that for Sprawl.
 I lose them all equally often (99.9999% of the time) but I love them all, even when they don't love me.

 # At the Helm
-A very well done deck builder in 18 cards.
+At the Helm (Ted Heidersdorf) is a very well done deck builder in 18 cards.
 I found myself surprisingly loving it -- and while I tend to love deck builders, I played big ones like Dominion (the trend setter).
 However, At the Helm has several unique aspects plus being lots more portable and great for a table of one.

 # Ancient Realm
-A wonderful condensing of a civ builder into 18 cards, believe it or not!
+Ancient Realm (Steve Aramini) is a wonderful condensing of a civ builder into 18 cards, believe it or not!
 Compared by some to 7 Wonders in theme and some of the feel, I rather like it and its current expansion (Disasters).
 The way each card carries multiple blocks on the front, and districts carry abilities on the back, add up to a huge decision space (as noted by someone else on the Button Shy Discord).

 # River Wild
-Another tile layer that utilizes a river-based mechanic that I feel is, for once in the history of games, actually meaningful.
+River Wild (Steve Aramini) is another tile layer that utilizes a river-based mechanic that I feel is, for once in the history of games, actually meaningful.
 Through the rivers and land pieces you create isolated lands that have different scoring conditions based on mythical creatures on them.
 I will say that the way this river tiles is a little tricky, so be sure to allow yourself grace for the slight learning curve.

 # SpaceShipped
-A very good solo game that has thematic ties as well as some mechanics (in terms of buying and selling goods, and traveling through space in your little ship) to games like the vaunted classic Merchant of Venus.
+SpaceShipped (Lucas Gentry) is a very good solo game that has thematic ties as well as some mechanics (in terms of buying and selling goods, and traveling through space in your little ship) to games like the vaunted classic Merchant of Venus.
 But in 18 cards and maybe 30 minutes instead of the entire dining table and six hours.
 I quite love this solo game, and as it's often out of stock, it's very beloved for many too.

 # Tides
-Solo or for 2, this is a very relaxing set collector based on the theme of beachcombing and hand crafting.
+Solo or for 2, Tides (Mike Berg) is a very relaxing set collector based on the theme of beachcombing and hand crafting.
 The solo AI is one that I especially like for its simple running yet ferocious scoring ability.
 A relaxing game I return to again and again -- as games with the theme of the ebb and flow of tides are often wont to be.

 # Tussie Mussie
 Solo with the *Flower Shoppe expansion*, multi-player only without.
-This is a very excellent "I pick, you choose" game with a theme of creating floral bouquets.
+Tussie Mussie (Elizabeth Hargrave; solo with Mike Mullins) is a very excellent "I pick, you choose" game with a theme of creating floral bouquets.
 Every flower has special scoring conditions that interact with the other elements of the bouquet you build.
 The AI is skillfully done.
 All the expansions available can be used in solo.
 One of my faves.

 # Death Valley
 1-2 players.
-A push-your-luck game that works really well solo with the AI.
+Death Valley (Kevin Ellenburg; solo with Mike Mullins) push-your-luck game that works really well solo with the AI.
 I love the artwork -- really reminiscent of a run of art commissioned by the national parks of the USA -- portraying the environments and animals of Death Valley.
 Scoring abilities on each card make it a challenge to decide when to risk going bust, and add an element of tableau manipulation that interacts with the busting you almost inevitably end up doing.

 # Antimony
 Solo with the *Solar Flare expansion*, 2-player without.
-Now this is one of my first Button Shy games, and I love it dearly.
+Now Antimony (John Baluci; solo with Mike Mullins) is one of my first Button Shy games, and I love it dearly.
 This is a game based on the set collection mechanic, subgenre "single shared attribute in a set, multiple attributes distributed among cards".
 The AI is lovely, and the way you use cards to manipulate your position on a timeline of cards, to pick up and create sets, is a nice little frisson of balancing the timing of your gameplay.
 I also do love the art.

 # Maiden in the Forest
-A solo game I wish I had picked up much earlier when it first came out.
+Maiden in the Forest (Todd Sanders) is a solo game I wish I had picked up much earlier when it first came out.
 The fairy-tale theme of being a maiden trapped in a magical forest, using animal friends to manipulate the placement of tree cards (in a circle around you) into specific patterns to deactivate them in time to escape -- I love it so.
 This game keeps going out of print all the time and I just scooped it, but the PNP worked for me fine for years.

 # Ragemore
-A solo game I am actually good at.
+Ragemore (Bojan Prakljacic) is a solo game I am actually good at.
 XD That's because it shares many characteristics with Onirim, a non-Button Shy solo favorite that is quite hard.
 Ragemore is more flexible than Onirim and the equivalent of Onirim's nightmares are not nearly so devilish (though they are still challenging), I find this a very pleasant game when I don't want to reshuffle a 100-card Onirim deck repeatedly.

 # Pentaquark
-Solo and very popular for good reason.
+Pentaquark (Mike Mullins) very popular for good reason.
 Themed on particle accelerators -- very unique among games -- you are manipulating a deck of particles in order to end up with a scoring set at the end.
 As particles can annihilate each other in specific combinations, being able to time how you manage your quark particles is very important!
 I like adding the Top Quarks expansion if I tire of the base game's difficulty at times, though I am decent at the base game by now.